Uterus Pain in 1 week: Experiencing pain or discomfort during the early stages of pregnancy can be a cause for concern for many women.

 In rare cases, a bacterial or viral infection can cause pain and discomfort in the uterus during early pregnancy.
 This can be accompanied by fever, chills, and other flu-like symptoms.
 It is important to seek medical attention if you suspect an infection.

-Managing Uterus Pain in Early Pregnancy
+Managing Uterus Pain in Week 1 of your Pregnancy

 If you are experiencing uterus pain during the first week of pregnancy, there are several things you can do to manage the discomfort: